You are in the Preview Mode

 German Concessive clauses: Understanding Obwohl, Trotzdem and Trotz in German Grammar

-Mastering the Final Clauses in German: Understanding um zu and damit sentences
+Learn German Final Clauses (Finalsatz): Understanding um zu and damit

 26 Jan 2024

-Mastering the Final Clauses in German: Understanding um zu and damit sentences
+Learn German Final Clauses (Finalsatz): Understanding um zu and damit

 German Grammar: Mastering the Future Perfect Tense in German: (German Future 2)